 You may also want to check out why an IUL insurance policy is better than a 401K plan.

 Open A Dedicated Savings Account To Create Wealth

 If you want to start small and begin simple look into using Digit.
 You can set up a digit account in minutes on your phone.
 You can link it to your regular bank account and Digit will automatically begin making small transfers.
 You won’t even notice the money is gone.

-Then every time you get paid do a manual transfer of 10% into your account.
+Then every time you get paid manually transfer 10% into your account.

 You will be seriously shocked by how much money you are able to save in a very short amount of time.

 I have two recommendations in this area.

 If you want to dip your feet into investing and test out how it works, open an Acorns Account.
 Acorns is the easiest way I’ve found to get started.